Birgit Pommer

-Birgit Pommer (née Ehrhardt, previously Keller, born 28 January 1959) is a German politician of The Left who has served as President of the Landtag of Thuringia since November 2019.
+Birgit Pommer (née Ehrhardt, previously Keller, born 28 January 1959) is a German politician of The Left who has served as President of the Landtag of Thuringia from 2019 to 2024.
 She is the first member of her party to serve as speaker of any state parliament.
 Prior, she served as Minister for Infrastructure and Agriculture in the first Ramelow cabinet.

 Personal life

 Pommer's father was an economist and her mother a teacher.
 Both were members of the National Democratic Party in East Germany.
 She graduated from polytechnic high school in 1975, but was unable to take her Abitur since she came from an "intelligentsia" family.
 After vocational training as an electrician, she worked as a research assistant in the field of heavy current plant engineering from 1977 to 1982.
 From 1983 to 1988, she completed a correspondence course of study and graduated with a degree in social science.
 From 1989 to 1991, Pommer worked as a kindergarten teacher.
 Between 1995 and 2004, she was a staff member in a constituency office.
 Pommer adopted her surname upon marrying Reiner Pommer in 2022.
 Previously, she was known as Birgit Keller.
 She has two children as well as three grandchildren from her previous marriage.